 Professional Tips for Strengthening Your Relationship

-Now, in regards to what you can do specifically for your partner and your relationship, Afton Strate—Licensed Clinical Marriage and Family Therapist and owner of Anchoring Peace Therapy, LLC in Overland Park, Kansas—is here to offer a few tips.
-Strate has spent the last eight years working with couples in various stages of their relationship; she specializes in working with premarital and married couples and is an expert on helping couples foster healthy relationships.
+Now, in regards to what you can do specifically for your partner and your relationship.
+Afton Strate—Licensed Clinical Marriage and Family Therapist and owner of Anchoring Peace Therapy, LLC—is here to offer a few tips.
+Strate has spent the last 8 years working with couples in various stages of their relationship; she specializes in working with premarital and married couples and is an expert on helping couples foster healthy relationships.
 Here are her tips:

 “Understand what makes your partner feel connected to you,” she says.
 “The Five Love Languages by Chapman is a free online quiz, which can be a great way for couples to explore the love language that helps you feel most connected to your partner.
 Chapman calls the love languages: receiving gifts, quality time, words of affirmation, acts of service (devotion), and physical tough.
 When you understand your love language you can be intentional about how you show your love and affection toward their partner (e.g., giving your wife a back rub at night when her love language is physical tough or discussing an article with your husband because he feels that is quality time together).”

 2. Create shared values.